wnchan/tp/docs/UserGuide.md

 - **Extraneous Parameters**: <a id="glossary-extraneous-parameters"></a> These are additional or unnecessary parameters given in a command that do not affect its execution but are not required for the command to function properly.

-- **GUI (Graphical User Interface)**: A type of user interface that allows you to interact with electronic devices through graphical icons and visual indicators, as opposed to text-based interfaces, typed command labels, or text navigation.
+- **GUI (Graphical User Interface)**: <a id="glossary-gui"></a> A type of user interface that allows you to interact with electronic devices through graphical icons and visual indicators, as opposed to text-based interfaces, typed command labels, or text navigation.

 - **Home Folder**: <a id="glossary-home-folder"></a> In computing, this is a personal directory assigned to you in a file system, where they store personal files, settings, and configurations.